-What are Changes in Net Working Capital?
+What is Changes in Net Working Capital?

-Change in the net working capital is the change in net working capital of the company from the one accounting period when compared with the other accounting period which is calculated to make sure that the sufficient working capital is maintained by the company in every accounting period so that there should not be any shortage of funds or the funds should not lie idle in future.
+Change in the net working capital is the difference between available funds and outstanding payments of the company in an accounting period when compared with other accounting periods, which is calculated to make sure that sufficient working capital is maintained by the company in every accounting period so that there should not be any shortage or underutilization of funds.

 Formula